-Dialogue can be used to contribute to character development, to summarize situations, and to reveal emotional subtext (often in direct contrast to character action!).
+Dialogue can contribute to character development, summarize situations, and reveal emotional subtext (often in direct contrast to character action!).
 Using a series of examples from literature and film, we will analyze and discuss a variety of approaches to getting at the things people do (and don’t) say.

 Being There: Defining Sense of Place in Poetry & Prose

 For both poets & prose writers, a clear sense of place—one that accesses not only geographical features, but also elements of memory, cultural identity, and regional character—can ground writing in concrete detail, while allowing for the complexity of subjective experience.